manju4ever/seeker/README.md

     - This section would use `Fields` created from the Develop section

 3. Develop
-    - The section would be in an intermediate format (like LookML) with the use of DSL created to pick the necessary  `Fields` from different data sources
+    - The section would be in an intermediate format (like LookML) with the use of DSL created to pick the necessary  `Fields` from different data sources and formats.
     - This section will have complete versioning enabled to keep track of fields created.

 4. Configure